bryon82/SailwindRadFixes/README.md

 * Shop keepers and other NPCs in Gold Rock City, Sage Hills, Happy Bay, Eastwind, and Chronos not following the sundown schedule.
 * Not being able to buy anything in the Sage Hills inn at night.
-* Not being able to hire cargo carrier in Fey Valley.
+* Not being able to hire cargo carrier in Fey Valley or Sunspire.

 ## General Fixes